mickknutson/spring_security_course/chapter05/chapter05.02/README.md

 # Chapter 05.02

-## JPA-based Authentication
+## Refactoring from an RDBMS to a document database
 Refactoring from an RDBMS to a document database using MongoDB

 ## Tasks

-### Updating our dependencies
+### Updating project dependencies
-Update project dependencies
 > * REMOVE spring-boot-starter-data-jpa in [pom.xml](./pom.xml)
 > * REMOVE spring-boot-starter-data-mongodb in [pom.xml](./pom.xml)
 > * ADD spring-boot-starter-data-mongodb in [pom.xml](./pom.xml)